Vancouver Island wedding photographers

-Your wedding photos are one of the few parts of your day that truly last.
-On Vancouver Island, professional wedding photography commonly ranges from about $2,700–$7,000 depending on coverage and experience.
+On Vancouver Island, professional wedding photography commonly runs about $2,700 to $7,000 depending on coverage and experience.

 CoverageEntry-levelProfessionalNotes